About Valuation Revision Books

 The majority of the volumes for the County Borough of Belfast (for Counties Antrim and Down) and the Londonderry volumes are of a larger format and contain detailed information about the properties and residents of the streets and Wards of the district being described.

-The Ward was introduced as an administrative unit in county boroughs, municipal boroughs and urban districts in 1898 for the purpose of elections, and is equivalent to the district electoral divisions.
+The Ward was introduced as an administrative unit in county boroughs, municipal boroughs and urban districts in 1898 for elections, and is similar to the district electoral divisions.